uoeIDS/IDS_website/content/troubleshoot/setup/github.en.md

   <img src="/images/troubleshoot/clone-repo-link.png">

-<li> In RStudio open a new project using _File > New Project > Version Control > Git_.
-In _Repository URL_, paste the URL of your new GitHub repository.
-It will be something like this _https://github.com/wilsonamy/Test.git_.
+<li> In RStudio open a new project using \
+<em>File > New Project > Version Control > Git</em>. \

+In <em>Repository URL</em>, paste the URL of your new GitHub repository.

-<li> Accept the default name, check the project is being saved in the place you want and click _Create Project_.
+<li> Accept the default name, check the project is being saved in the place you want and click <em>Create Project</em>.

 <li> These steps should open your test GitHub project.
-If you check in the files pane (bottom right in RStudio) you should see the README file you created.
+If you check in the files pane (bottom right panel in RStudio) you should see the README file you created.
 Try opening this, editing it and saving the changes.
 You have successfully cloned the repo!
 </ol>

 ### Pushing changes back to GitHub.